All Episodes

 Exactly.

-Well, Alzheimer's, which attacks all different parts of the brain, is probably one of the things it's attacking is your hippocampus and your right frontal lobe and all these aspects of consciousness which cause you to have a deterioration of sense of self.
+Well, Alzheimer's, which attacks all different parts of the brain, is probably one of the things that's attacking is your hippocampus and your right frontal lobe and all these aspects of consciousness which cause you to have a deterioration of sense of self.

 So again, for the person with Alzheimer's, when they die, are they going to live forever in that sort of Alzheimer's stupor?